SeldonIO/seldon-server/README.md

 Other features include:

 - Complex dynamic [algorithm configuration and combination](http://docs.seldon.io/advanced-recommender-config.html) with no downtime: run A/B and Multivariate tests, cascade algorithms and create ensembles.
-- Command Line Interface ([CLI](http://docs.seldon.io/seldon-cli.html)) for configuring and managing Seldon Core.
+- Command Line Interface ([CLI](http://docs.seldon.io/seldon-cli.html)) for configuring and managing Seldon Server.
 - Secure OAuth 2.0 REST and [gRPC](http://docs.seldon.io/grpc.html) APIs to streamline integration with your data and application.
 - Grafana dashboard for [real-time analytics](http://docs.seldon.io/analytics.html) built with Kafka Streams, Fluentd and InfluxDB.